Intensity Fluctuation Spectra as a Design Guide for Nonlinear-Tolerant Constellation Shaping: Numerical Results

 In the XPM model \cite{lowery2022XPM,chiang1994cross1,chiang1996cross}, the phase-noise power spectral density (PSD) is driven by the PSD of data-induced intensity fluctuations.
-Specifically, the growth of intensity fluctuations at low frequencies (Fig.~\ref{fig:IntensitySpectra}) degrades system performance.
-Accounting for this growth allows the model to reproduce measured phase-noise spectra and explicitly relates the span-by-span intensity-fluctuation spectrum to the resulting XPM phase noise.
-Consistent with this, Fig.~\ref{fig:PNSpectra} compares phase-noise spectra for different shaping methods, confirming that the low-frequency region is strongly method-dependent.
+In particular, growth at low frequencies (Fig.~\ref{fig:IntensitySpectra}) degrades system performance.
+Accounting for this growth enables the model to reproduce the measured phase-noise spectra and to explicitly relate the intensity-fluctuation spectrum from one span to the next and the resulting XPM phase noise.
+Consistent with this, Fig.~\ref{fig:PNSpectra} compares phase-noise spectra for different shaping methods and shows that the low-frequency region is strongly method-dependent.
 For a single-span fiber, the wideband nature of the XPM efficiency function \cite{chiang1996cross} makes the entire bandwidth relevant.
 However, as the number of spans increases, the contribution of low frequencies becomes dominant \cite{amari2019introducing,peng2021baud}.
-In the ten-span phase fluctuation spectrum shown in Fig.~\ref{fig:PNSpectra}, two lobes appear.
-The first, dominant lobe arises from a sinc-like envelope caused by the coherent vector summation of span-by-span intensity fluctuations—the link efficiency factor \cite{lowery2022XPM,chiang1996cross}—combined with the XPM-efficiency curve.
-The broader second lobe reflects the finite pass-band of the pump channel, where contributions from a range of frequency separations accumulate to produce a wider response \cite{lowery2022XPM}.
+In the ten-span system phase-fluctuation spectrum shown in Fig.~\ref{fig:PNSpectra}, two lobes appear: a sinc-like envelope arises from the coherent vector summation of span-by-span intensity fluctuations and leads to the link efficiency factor \cite{lowery2022XPM,chiang1996cross}; when this envelope is combined with the XPM-efficiency curve, the first lobe dominates the phase-noise power.
+The broader second lobe reflects the finite pass-band of the pump channel, where contributions from a range of frequency separations accumulate and produce a wider response \cite{lowery2022XPM}.

-Fig.~\ref{fig:PNShapingMethod} compares the phase variance measured on a probe channel for three schemes: unshaped 64-QAM, unshaped 16-QAM, and shaped 64-QAM using ESS and CCDM.
-Both shaping methods utilize a block size of 18 and a shaping rate of 4.8 bits/symbol.
-The results demonstrate that probabilistic shaping significantly reduces induced phase variance compared to unshaped signals, with CCDM achieving the lowest phase noise.
-This superior performance stems from CCDM's ability to suppress low-frequency intensity fluctuations (IFs) near DC, which are the dominant contributors to nonlinear phase noise.
+Figure~\ref{fig:PNShapingMethod} compares the phase variance measured on a probe channel for unshaped 64-QAM, unshaped 16-QAM, ESS-shaped 64-QAM, and CCDM-shaped 64-QAM.
+The lower phase variance obtained with CCDM is consistent with its stronger suppression of the near-DC IF pedestal.
+ESS provides substantial low-frequency attenuation but retains residual near-DC energy at moderate $n_s$, which explains its slightly higher phase variance relative to CCDM.